ChiLiubio/microeco/README.md

 devtools::install_local("microeco-master.zip")
 ```

-It is OK to install microeco from CRAN directly.
+It is also good to install the microeco from CRAN directly.
 There may be some update delay in the CRAN version.

 ```r
 install.packages("microeco")